Have you, like me, been noticing all these big and small names creating online courses about everything under the sun (and making a living from it)?

 - Bushra Azar teaches small business owners how to write convincing copy to “earn big bucks”.

-- Ruth Soukup, six-figure blogger, teaches moms how to make money from their blog.
+- Ruth Soukup, seven-figure blogger, teaches moms how to make money from their blog.

 This is happening all over the world, covering all manner of topics, from how to use video software to losing weight and training your cat to use the toilet.